mathslayer-compe/mathslayer-compe/README.md

 ## 👋 Hi, I'm Akhil Nallacheruvu

-I'm a passionate developer and researcher with a focus on control systems, parameter estimation, signal processing, and computer vision.
+I'm a passionate developer and researcher with a focus on control systems, parameter estimation, signal processing, computer architecture, and computer vision.
 My work spans both theoretical and applied domains, with active contributions in the following areas:

 ### 💻 Top Projects